What is IPv6 for Azure Virtual Network? (Preview)

 - Secure by default since IPv6 connectivity to the Internet is only established when you explicitly request it in your deployment.

-IPv6 for VNet includes the following capabilities:
+IPv6 for Azure VNet includes the following capabilities:

 - Azure customers can define their own IPv6 virtual network address space to meet the needs of their applications, customers, or seamlessly integrate into their on-premises IP space.